aurelberra/stopwords/rationale.md

 Finally, I tested the resulting list of stopwords in Voyant Tools on several corpora: Demosthenes’ works, as well as the *Iliad* and works by Cyrillus, Dio Cassius, Menander, Sophocles and Xenophon.
 This helped include some common variants like elided forms, and poetic or dialectal forms.

+## Version 2.1: Update after the implementation of a Greek custom filter in Voyant Tools

+Version 2 included variants with the non-final and the final forms of sigma, as well as variants of the articles with a lunate sigma, but they were removed from version 2.1, after the implementation of a Greek custom filter in Voyant Tools which made variant forms of *sigma* redundant.
+See the discussion in the relevant [Voyant Tools GitHub issue](https://github.com/sgsinclair/Voyant/issues/382).

 ## Feedback?

-This is still a work in progress.
 Questions, comments and advice are most welcome.